oroinc/documentation/management_console/system/index.rst

 * :ref:`Shipping Rules <>` --- Add shipping rules to bind customers to specific shipping prices based on the shipping locations and the products they purchase.
 * :ref:`Payment Rules <>` ---  Add payment rules to make payment options visible to buyers in the storefront.
 * :ref:`Workflows <mc-system-wf>` --- Use system workflows and create custom workflows.
-* :ref:`Processes <>` --- View and activate/deactivate processes in the application.
+* :ref:`Processes <user-guide-processes>` --- View and activate/deactivate processes in the application.
 * :ref:`System Information <>` --- Review system information on oro and third-party packages.
 * :ref:`Consent Management <>` --- Create and manage consents to comply with General Data Protection Regulations.
 * :ref:`Websites <>` --- Create multiple individually configured websites in the same application instance.